-Founded in 2013, the MIT Creative Arts Competition has grown from a single $10,000 prize to include a semester-long program offering mentorship, workshops, access to a makerspace on campus, and three prize levels: $15,000 first place, $2,500 second place, $1,000 third place, and a $500 Audience Choice award.
+The MIT Arts Startup Incubator was founded in 2013 as the MIT Creative Arts Competition and since then has grown from a single $10,000 prize to include a semester-long program offering mentorship, workshops, access to a makerspace on campus, and two prize levels: $15,000 first place and $2,500 finalists.

 Elements / Michael Stradley, SMArchS ‘20, and Maria Esteban Casanas, SMArchS ‘20

-Elements produces individual art making kits to promote creative thinking
+Individual art making kits that promote creative thinking

 Material Futures Lab

 Using biology to produce environmentally friendly pigments

 Teach To Learn / team lead, Mark Adams